jsparger/docker-epics-archiver-appliance/README.md

-# Run an EPICS archiver appliance in docker.
+# Run an EPICS archiver appliance in docker

 ### Info:
 For more information about the EPICS Archiver Appliance, see here: